rolandomunoz/mytextgrid/docs/source/getting_started.rst

 Basic operations
 ================

 A ``TextGrid`` is type of object that represent a time-aligned annotation.
 They have many uses when working with sound files in Praat.
-Some people use them to make phonetic transcriptions, others make notes of different kind; other people use annotations to run scripts over some specific parts of a sound file.
+Some people use them in phonetic transcriptions, others make notes of different kind; other people use annotations to run scripts over some specific parts of a sound file.

-Whathever the use, a TextGrid is hierarchical structured.
+A TextGrid is hierarchical structured.
 It contains one or more tiers, which at the same time, contain time-aligned marks.
-These marks can be of ``Interval`` type if they start and end at some specific time.
-In the other hand, they are of type ``Point`` if they only refer to a specific point in time. ``Interval`` objects are only stored in tiers of type ``IntervalTier``, whereas ``Point`` objects are stored in ``PointTier`` tiers.
-A TextGrid can contain one or more tiers, which can also contain intervals or points.
+These marks can be of ``Interval`` or ``Point`` type.
+Marks in intervals have a starting and ending time, while points refer to a specific point in time.
+Tiers that store ``Interval`` objects are ``IntervalTier``, whereas ``Point`` objects are stored in ``PointTier`` tiers.

 Reading a TextGrid file
 -----------------------